fmerg/pymerkle/docs/target/source/proof.rst

   pymerkle.tree.base.InvalidChallenge: Provided entry is not included

-Similarly, trying to prove consistency for a pair of length and root hash that do not define a valid previous state raises the following error:
+Similarly, trying to prove consistency for a pair of size and root hash that do not define a valid previous state raises the following error:

 .. code-block:: python